-Remote connectivity presents a unique set of challenges on the information security front, since remote work environments typically don’t offer the same safeguards, by default, as the office environment with an IT team taking care of the cybersecurity of the organisation, round the clock.
+Remote connectivity presents a unique set of challenges on the information security front, since remote work environments typically don’t offer the same safeguards, by default, as the office environment with an IT support team taking care of the cybersecurity of the organisation, round the clock.

 In addition to this, even though business growth might have declined a bit recently, cybercrimes have not (in fact, they have risen in frequency by over 500%!).
 To help make it a secure option to work from home, we have put together a list of our top tips, from a cybersecurity standpoint.
 Read on!

 If necessary, you may set up and use personal Wi-Fi networks or hotspots at your home office, but only after having adequate network security in place.
 However, you should avoid public Wi-Fi networks.
 Using them could make your devices vulnerable to significant cybersecurity risks.

 Keep in mind that countless other people have access to that same public network, and since there’s rarely any firewall between your devices and theirs, nor there’s any network encryption in place to protect your data or online activity, bad actors can access your PC or mobile, literally from across the room!
 In case there’s no other option and you must use a public internet connection, make sure you set up and use a virtual private network (VPN).

 Virtual private networks (or VPNs) can provide your devices with a relatively secure internet connection, enabling you to connect to your office network or use different online services or applications, while protecting your online activity from prying eyes.